Introducing WorldEdit 7: What's New?

 A lot of people use the unofficial client addon known as WorldEditCUI, and due to some recent changes in Minecraft, we've been able to add a limited version of it to WorldEdit itself, without requiring anything on the client!

 It does have the limitation of requiring the user to be in creative mode, and only support cuboid selections smaller than 32x32x32.
-These are limitations in the way we're displaying the selections, and can't be fixed without a client mod.
+These are limitations in the way we're displaying the selections and require a client mod to resolve.

 If you don't want this feature, it can be toggled per-user with the